Maritime-Robotics-Student-Society/blog/_posts/2017-04-01-mechanical-sailing.md

 anemometer decreases the time between manoeuvres, allowing the DaVinci to consider the speed of the wind and thus its own speed.
 The spinning speed and direction of the current measuring wheel corrects the heading settings.
-Finally, to increase stability and improve the tacking capability of our boat, we added two spinning wheels.
+To increase stability and improve the tacking capability of our boat, we added two spinning wheels.
-One to keep the boat
+One to keep the boat from heeling, spinning in the horizontal plane.
+A second wheel to help with keeping a constant heading, which is also actuated to support rudder actions.

-Now the mechanical implementation starts: This week we are starting to 3D print the gear parts that have lower torque on them.
+With the system described above, we are convinced we can better solve the racing, area scanning and position keeping tasks.
+The obstacle avoidance though is a larger challenge.
+Our main plan are four long whiskers.
+Thanks to the physics of leaver arms, a light touch on the obstacles at a very long distance will be enough to induce a small, strong torque motion on DaVinci which will set in motion our obstacle avoidance.
-Connecting with our past
+Should the touching of the whiskers count as a collision, our alternative plan is to resign to using a camera with a servo motor to integrate the camera results in our mechanics.

-- spin wheels for
+Now the implementation starts: This week we are starting to 3D print the gear parts that have lower torque on them and won`t be under a lot of stress.
+The higher stress parts will be machined from aluminium, or where needed from stainless steel at the EDMC.
 Keep an eye on our blog for future posts explaining the intricate details of our gear design, our manufacturing progress and details on our simulation.

-So, Veni, Vidi, Vinci!
+Veni, Vidi, Vinci!